 Beginning this month, Meghan Trombly, Strong Women, Strong Girls’ Director of Process Improvement and Knowledge, is blogging monthly about the current research and emerging trends that are informing our work.
-Check in each month to learn what we’re reading about relationshipsrole models, or skills
+Check in each month to learn what we’re reading about relationships, role models, or skills.

 For Strong Women, Strong Girls, the toxic and abusive relationships dominating recent news headlines – such as the Penn State allegations – are quite disheartening.
 As a mentoring program, relationships are at the core of our work.
 Consequently, ensuring that we have the proper policies, structures, and trainings in place to prevent our mentoring relationships from going down similar negative and dangerous paths are essential.
 In turn, having complementary policies, structures, and trainings in place that encourage the positive outcomes of mentoring are equally as important.
 As part of Strong Women, Strong Girls’ commitment to creating a culture of innovation and building positive relationships, this quarter we have been contemplating two articles, in particular, related to mentoring.